-- Dispose of all used personal care items such as tissues, disposable masks and gloves in a rubbish bin that's lined with a plastic bag. - When the bin is three-quarters full, tie-off the plastic bag to prevent spillage of the contents.
+- When the bin is three-quarters full, tie-off the plastic bag to prevent spillage of the contents.
 Avoid touching the inside of the bag and dispose of the bag into the general household red-lidded rubbish bin. - Wash your hands thoroughly with soap and water for at least 20 seconds.
 You can use an alcohol-based hand sanitiser if your hands are not visibly dirty. - Avoid touching your eyes, nose and mouth with unwashed hands.

-Further information on the disposal of household waste can be found at health.nsw.gov.au/Infectious/factsheets/Pages/advice-for-confirmed.aspx.
+Further information on the disposal of household waste can be found at health.nsw.gov.au/Infectious/factsheets/Pages/advi ce-for-confirmed.aspx.